 Chemotherapy

-Chemotherapy is the standard treatment for locally advanced cancers of the pancreas, in which the tumor has grown into nearby blood vessels and other tissues, but has not spread to the liver or distant organs.
+Chemotherapy is the standard treatment for locally advanced cancers of the pancreas—cases in which the tumor has grown into nearby blood vessels and other tissues but has not spread to the liver or distant organs.
+Depending on a patient’s diagnosis, one chemotherapy medication or a mix of chemotherapy medications may be used.

-Giving chemotherapy and radiation together may be more effective in shrinking the cancer, but this combination has more side effects and can be harder to take than either treatment alone.
+Giving chemotherapy and radiation together (called chemoradiation) may be more effective in shrinking the cancer, but this combination has more side effects and can be harder for a patient to tolerate than either treatment alone.

 Radiation Therapy